Private Wealth Solutions Venture Capital & Growth Fund

 Certain investments in the Fund are illiquid making it difficult to sell these securities and possibly requiring the Fund to sell at an unfavorable time or price.
 The value of certain Fund investments, in particular non-traded investment vehicles, will be difficult to determine and the valuations provided will likely vary from the amounts the Fund would receive upon sale or disposition of its investments.

-The market for investments in secondary investments is inefficient and highly illiquid, and no efficient market is expected to develop during the term of the Fund.
-There can be no assurance that the Fund will be successful in consummating the types of transactions contemplated, that it will otherwise be able to identify sufficient secondary investment opportunities or other opportunities consistent with its investment objectives, that it will acquire sufficient secondary investments or other investments on attractive terms, or that it will otherwise be successful in implementing its investment objectives or avoiding losses (up to and including the loss of the entire amount invested).
-Although the Adviser has identified successful investments in the past, there can be no assurance that it will continue to do so.
-The Adviser may not be able to execute its investment objectives or generate returns to the Fund’s investors commensurate with the risks of investing in the types of transactions described in the Prospectus.
+General Risks of Secondary Investments.
+The market for secondary investments is inefficient and highly illiquid, and no efficient market is expected to develop during the term of the Fund.
+There can be no assurance that the Fund will be successful in consummating the types of transactions contemplated, that it will identify or acquire a sufficient number of opportunities consistent with its investment objectives, or that it will obtain such investments on favorable terms.
+Although the Adviser has identified successful investments in the past, there is no guarantee it will continue to do so.

 Diversification does not guarantee a profit or protect against loss in a declining market.